QChASM/AaronTools-docs/source/tutorials/coding_with_theories.rst

 specify grids in a similar manner across different file formats.

 It's important to note that different programs use different types of grids.
-This, combined with varied grid pruning algorithms, mean that grids will usually have to be approximated if you use a keyword from one program to make an input file for a different program.
+This, combined with varied grid pruning algorithms, mean that getting exactly equivalent grids in two QM programs is nearly impossible.
+If you use a keyword from one program to make an input file for a different program, :code:`IntegrationGrid` will at least try to specify an equivalent grid.

 .. code-block:: python